ACM India Outstanding Contributions in Computing by a Woman Award - How to Nominate

 - Copy of the candidate's CV, listing publications, patents, honours, service contributions, etc.

 - Supporting letters from 3 endorsers.
+A nominator cannot also be an endorser.
 Endorsers should be chosen to represent a range of perspectives and institutions and provide additional insights or evidence of the candidate's impact.
 Each letter must include the name, address, and telephone number of the endorser, and should focus on the accomplishments that the endorser can personally attest to and place in context.
 The nominator should collect these letters and bundle them for submission.